China–North Korea relations: Trade

+Prior to 2016, not just the volume, but the trade pattern of Sino-North Korean trade kept optimized.
+China was the biggest source of production material (including food, electro-mechanical equipment, steel, chemical products, fossil fuel, and agricultural machine) as well as the most important market (coal, seafood, steel, clothing, etc.).
+Trade initially went a long way to making up for deficiencies in food and life's essentials in North Korea.
+The expansion of forms of cooperation, such as the Rason Economic and Trade Zone, led the Sino-North Korean trade to be more dependent on the service enterprises that create a significant portion of foreign exchange and intermediate and technical products for North Korea.
+Its development supporting function to North Korea's modernization has been growing in importance.
+However, since 2016, the UNSC has constantly adopted resolutions with more and more severe sanction measures.
+North Korea's principal exports, including coal, steel, gold, rare earths, seafood, and textiles, are fully banned and there are severe restrictions on imports of crude oil, steel, machinery, and cars.
+China has continued to insist on minimizing the negative effects of sanctions on the quality of life of the North Korean people but has opted to facilitate enforcement of sanctions resolutions to bring North Korea back to the negotiating table This strategy has brought direct consequences to the extent of the restructuring of Sino-North Korean trade.

 In February 2017, China restricted all coal imports from North Korea until 2018.
 In 2016, coal briquettes had been the single largest good exported by North Korea, accounting for 46% of its trade with China.
-China has said this was in line with the UN sanctions against North Korea, but it is speculated that this occurred because of a mix of events, including recent nuclear tests, the suspected assassination of Kim Jong-nam, brother of ruler Kim Jong-un, and pressure on China from the rest of the world and especially the United States.
+China has said this was in line with the UN sanctions against North Korea, but it is speculated that this occurred because of a mix of events, including recent nuclear tests, the suspected assassination of Kim Jong-nam, brother of ruler Kim Jong Un, and pressure on China from the rest of the world and especially the United States.
 However, despite this, North Korea has been reported to evade sanctions and continue to sell coal to China through a loophole.
 On 28 September 2017, in response to new UN Security Council sanctions over a nuclear test earlier in the month, China ordered all North Korean companies operating in China to cease operations within 120 days.